ATTENDANCE REQUIREMENTS

 REGISTRATION REQUIREMENTS

-- Age Verification: A copy of a Birth Certificate, passport, baptismal record or other such official certification of age, for each child enrolled – is necessary for those entering kindergarten only or those who have never before been registered in a public or private school.
+1. Age Verification: A copy of a Birth Certificate, passport, baptismal record, or other such official age certification is necessary for each child enrolled, whether entering kindergarten only or having never been registered in a public or private school.

-- Once your child is enrolled, there is no need to re-enroll annually as long as there are no lapses in tuition.
+6. Once your child is enrolled, there is no need to re-enroll annually as long as tuition does not lapse.

 1003.22 School-entry health examinations; immunization against communicable diseases; exemptions; duties of Department of Health.—